adamlatchem/dominoesAtDusk/README.md

 1. Bake the ocean in lib/objects/Ocean.blend
 2. Render each scene in lib/scenes/Location-Main.blend except Movie
 3. Render Movie scene in lib/scenes/Location-Main.blend

+## Eevee Reboot 2019
+In late 2019 an Eevee reboot was produced

+Dependencies:
+* Blender v2.81

+To Render use the included Makefile:
+$ make movie

+Typical time to render from scratch

+real    148m32.513s
+user    116m48.445s
+sys     13m14.051s